 Poor air quality at home is one of the main causes of leading respiratory health problems like asthma and respiratory allergies.
-To help solve these problems, there are air purifying plants that can help restore indoor air quality.
+To help solve these problems, there are air purifying plants that can help restore and maintain indoor air quality.

 According to the NASA Clean Air Study, indoor landscape plants can help detoxify indoor air by reducing airborne contaminants such as cigarette smoke, dust, germs, and certain chemicals.